linnarsson-lab/ceftools/README.md

 	cef sort			- sort by row attribute or by specific column cef add 			- add attribute or header with constant value cef transpose 		- transpose the file
+	cef select			- select rows that match given criteria

 Commands operate on rows by default.
 For example `drop` can be used to remove row attributes, but not column attributes.
-Every command accepts a `--bycol` parameter to operate instead on columns.
+Use the global `--bycol` flag to operate instead on columns.
 For example, to remove column attribute `Gene` then sort on column attribute `Length`:

 ```
-< infile.ceb cef --bycol drop Gene | cef --bycol sort Length > outfile.cef
+< infile.cef cef --bycol drop Gene | cef --bycol sort Length > outfile.cef
 ```